-As required by ASAE 3000, the assurance practitioner shall comply with relevant ethical 19. requirements related to assurance engagements.
-(Ref: Para.
+19. As required by ASAE 3000, the assurance practitioner shall comply with relevant ethical requirements related to assurance engagements, or other professional requirements, or requirements imposed by law or regulation, that are at least as demanding.
+19 (Ref: Para.
 A10)